Omnijuris Law & Justice Advocates · Netherlands

 Open · Advisory

-Lawyers, academics, and civil society leaders with deep expertise in the legal systems of the MENA region and human rights in the Arab world.
+Lawyers, academics, and civil society leaders with deep expertise in any regional legal system — Africa, Asia, the Americas, Europe, the Middle East, or the Pacific.

 2–4 hrs / month · 2-year term